VQuesada/x_twitter-clone/README.md

 ```

 To get the project id:

-access your supabase project, go to Project Settings (bottom icon in the left menu), and copy the Referenc ID
+Access your supabase project, go to Project Settings (bottom icon in the left menu), and copy the Referenc ID

 The types will be written on the terminal.
 Copy and paste them on a file of your choice